pantheon-systems/documentation/source/_docs/mysql-access.md

 #### Can I create a database in addition to the Pantheon database?

-No, only one database per site is provided and create privileges are not granted.
+No, only one database per site is provided.
+While create privileges are granted, any additional database will not survive regular maintenance operations.

 #### Can I put unique tables in the Pantheon database?